David-Manniche/TheMarket/readme.txt

     => 035515 - publish/unpublish option are not listing on selection
-    => 034768 - on devices> url rewriting> original url is not displaying completely => 035446 - admin> shop> collection> links> on searching item> results are listing behind the popup
+    => 034768 - on devices> url rewriting> original url is not displaying completely => 035446 - admin> shop> collection> links> on searching item> results are listing behind the popup => 035537 - Back and finish button visible on popup of product media

 Updates :
     => msg-1149612- Create functionality of copy to clipboard for option rows of seller inventory